GHSVS-de/mod_administratorlinkghsvs/README.md

-# Administration in new tab by GHSVS.de (mod_administratorlinkghsvs)
+# Administration in new tab by GHSVS.de (mod_administratorlinkghsvs for Joomla 4)

 ## Description (en)
 - Joomla 4 module.
 Backend button to open an additional administration in a new browser tabulator.